secretGeek/documentation/en/user-guide/when-any/index.md

 ####WhenAnyObservable

-> **Warning** Wordsmithing required / incomplete

-`WhenAnyObservable` acts a lot like the Rx operator `CombineLatest`, in that it watches one or multiple observables and allows you to define a projection based on the latest value from each. `WhenAnyObservable` differs from `CombineLatest` in that its parameters are expressions and are not tied to the specific observables present at the time of subscription.
-This can be handy when wishing to subscribe to a ViewModel command from a View.
+`WhenAnyObservable` acts a lot like the Rx operator `CombineLatest`, in that it watches one or multiple observables and allows you to define a projection based on the latest value from each. `WhenAnyObservable` differs from `CombineLatest` in that its parameters are expressions, rather than direct references to the target observables.
+The impact of this difference is that the watch set up by `WhenAnyObservable` is not tied to the specific observable instances present at the time of subscription.
+That is, the observable pointed to by the expression can be replaced later, and the results of the new observable will still be captured.

-Consider the statement `this.WhenAnyObservable(x => x.ViewModel.DoStuff)` - as opposed to a direct subscription to the `ViewModel.DoStuff` command, a subscription to the `WhenAnyObservable` result will continue to signal on new command invocations if the ViewModel is replaced at a later point in time.
-Without `WhenAnyObservable`, the View would need create another direct subscription to the new ViewModel's `DoStuff` in order to receive signals from it.
+An example of where this can come in handy is when a view wants to observe an observable on a viewmodel, but the viewmodel can be replaced during the view's lifetime.
+Rather than needing to resubscribe to the target observable after every change of viewmodel, you can use `WhenAnyObservable` to specify a the 'path' to which you want to watch, and a single subscription can be used for the view lifetime, regardless of the life of the viewmodel.

 ## Best Practices / How not to hang yourself

 > **Warning** Wordsmithing required / incomplete

-There are a few things to keep in mind when when using `WhenAny` and friends:
+The usage of `WhenAny` variants is fairly straightforward.
+However, there are a few aspects of their behaviour that are worth highlighting.

-#### INPC
+#### INotifyPropertyChanged

-* Watched properties need to implement ReactiveUI's `RaiseAndSetIfChanged` or standard INPC* (* pretty sure INPC works, need to verify*). if you attempt to whenany on something without either of these a warning will be issued at runtime (ILogger)
+* Watched properties must implement ReactiveUI's `RaiseAndSetIfChanged` or standard `INotifyPropertyChanged` members.
+A warning will be issued at run time if you attempt to create a `WhenAny` over a property without either of these (ensure you have registered a service for `ILogger` to see this).
+Without change notifications in place, `WhenAny` will produce the current value of the property upon subscription, and nothing thereafter.

 #### Cold Observable semantics